Shellywell123/Grind-Boy.gb/README.md

 ## To be developed:

  - larger sprite size (25 frame limit on 32x32 sprites)
+ - charge to ollie, hold b will cause sprite to bend down and bounce higher
+ - landing soundeffect
+ - menu soundeffects
  - grind mechanics with double press controls
  - custom soundeffects and themetune
  - better level design